 Before we continue this blog post, let us see the results with UNION ALL and UNION with TEXT datatypes.

-Now here is the question back to you -
+Now here is the reason:

 Reference: Pinal Dave (http://blog.sqlauthority.com)